-Nanotechnology is a newly discovered field, which describes and manipulates the unique properties of material in nanoscale, to enhance their capabilities with science, engineering, and medicine applications [1,2].
+Nanotechnology is a newly discovered field, which describes and manipulates the unique properties of materials in nanoscale, to enhance their capabilities with science, engineering, and medicine applications [1,2].
 The nanocomposite is one of the most widespread applications of nanotechnology.
-The nanocomposite is solid material involving at least one phase or more has one, two or dimensions less than 100 nm, or consist of structures having distances between the different phases in nano-scale [3].
+It is a solid material involving at least one phase or more has one, two or dimensions less than 100 nm, or consist of structures having distances between the different phases in nano-scale [3].

-\ E-mail of corresponding author: (11038@uotechnology.edu.iq)
+^{}Corresponding Author: 11038@uotechnology.edu.iq

 Numerous researches and versatile applications dealt with the nanocomposites utilizing metal, polymer, and ceramics as a matrix reinforced with different structures of nanomaterials.
 Organic and nonorganic nanoparticles can be used as reinforcing filler.
-Due to the interesting of current work on aluminum in the damping system, many studies related to aluminum as a pure, alloy and nanocomposites have taken into account when executed this work.
+Due to the interest of current work on aluminium in the damping system, many studies related to aluminium as a pure, alloy and nanocomposites have been taken into account when executed this work.

-Mechanical vibrations are some of the issues which usually happen during machines working.
+Mechanical vibrations are some of the issues which usually happen when machines operate.
 The vibration sound transfers to the structure causing noises, loose parts, wear, and other problems.
 High-frequency vibration or long-term weak frequency vibration can cause machinery failure.
 Internal vibration damping (structure damping) and vibration isolation are the main two approaches to reduce the vibration [4,5].
-Structure damping is self-damping of vibration that means energy dissipates through materials itself as dislocations or other type of defects.
-It is considered as an important design parameter especially for structures in the airplane, oil and automobile industry [6].
+Structure damping is self-damping of vibration that means energy dissipates through materials itself as dislocations or other types of defects.
+It is considered as an important design parameter especially for structures in the aeroplane, oil and automobile industry [6].
 The cyclic oscillation has the main role of vibration theory when potential energy transforms into kinetic energy and returns cyclically [7].
 Vibration dampers are mainly metals and polymers, due to their viscoelastic character [8].
 Metallic materials for damping applications involve smart alloys, ferrous alloys and other [9].
 Ferromagnetic alloys include those based on iron (cast iron, steel, Fe-Ni-Mn, Fe-Al).
-While damping alloys, the damping mechanism attributed to microstructural, which considered the most used damping metals due to low cost like aluminum alloyed with (germanium, cobalt, zinc, copper, silicon, or alloys 6061, 2017, 7022 and 6082), zinc alloys, lead alloys, tin alloys, titanium alloy, nickel super alloys, zirconium alloys, copper and magnesium alloys.
-In addition, metalmatrix composites can be considered one kind of damping metals like (Al/SiC, Al/graphite, Mg/carbon, and NiAl/AIN).
+While damping alloys, the damping mechanism attributed to microstructural, which considered the most used damping metals due to low cost like aluminium alloyed with (germanium, cobalt, zinc, copper, silicon, or alloys 6061, 2017, 7022 and 6082), zinc alloys, lead alloys, tin alloys, titanium alloy, nickel superalloys, zirconium alloys, copper and magnesium alloys.
+In addition, metal-matrix composites can be considered one kind of damping metals like (Al/SiC, Al/graphite, Mg/carbon, and NiAl/AIN).
 Metal composites provide vibration damping due to the interface between reinforcement and matrix, leading to enhance the damping capacity and stiffness which is responsible for vibration reduction [8].
-Aluminum alloy and composites have found considerable applications in aerospace, automotive and transportation industries due to its high mechanical properties compared with pure aluminum [9-13].
+Aluminium alloy and composites have found considerable applications in aerospace, automotive and transportation industries due to its high mechanical properties compared with pure aluminium [9-13].